apache/royale-docs/features/styles-skins-themes.md

 Customizing the look and feel of your application

-Royale provides three features for adjusting the look and feel of your application: styles, skins, and themes.
+[Apache Royale](https://royale.apache.org/) provides three features for adjusting the look and feel of your application: styles, skins, and themes.

 ## Styles